petermekhaeil/petermekhaeil.com/src/posts/netlify-graph-with-remix.md

 ### What is Netlify Graph

-[Netlify Graph](https://github.com/netlify/labs/tree/main/features/graph/documentation) provides developers with a GraphQL-based approach to integrating with third-party APIs without needing to operate a seperate GraphQL server.
+[Netlify Graph](https://github.com/netlify/labs/tree/main/features/graph/documentation) provides developers with a GraphQL-based approach to integrating with third-party APIs without needing to operate a separate GraphQL server.
 Developers do not need to spend time learning the API structure of each provider and writing code to piece it together.
 This is great for our use case because we do not want to worry about how to authenticate with GitHub as Netlify will handle this for us.

 ### Getting Started with Remix